syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Open-and-Save-PowerPoint-Presentation-in-AWS-S3-Cloud-Storage.md

 ### Download file from AWS S3 cloud storage

-This is the helper method to download Presentation document from AWS S3 cloud storage.
+This is the helper method to download Presentation from AWS S3 cloud storage.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}